 Anger is a powerful emotion that can cause untold destruction if it continues unchecked.
 Just like a forest fire, which destroys towering trees, houses, and lives in its path, so it is with anger which gets out of control.

-When you are in an intimate relationship with an angry wife or an angry husband, a lot of wisdom is required in order to keep the relationship at a reasonably functional level.
+When you are in an intimate relationship with an angry wife or if a husband has anger issues, a lot of wisdom is required in order to keep the relationship at a reasonably functional level.

-So if you are wondering how to control anger in a relationship?
-Or how to deal with an angry spouse?
+So if you are wondering how to control anger in a relationship or how to deal with an angry spouse, then read on.

 This article will outline ten do’s and don’ts, which can be helpful when you are dealing with an angry partner.

 Anger stems from hurt and people with anger issues need a lot of love because they feel left out and alone.

 People with anger issues can change if they are willing to go down the difficult path and do the hard work on themselves.
 If they are able to look at the positive side of themselves and change their outlook, everything good follows.